 An MBA from an elite business school looks impressive on your resume and may attract the attention of recruiters from prestigious employers.

 Although the application process is similar to other schools, the top-tier business schools have greater expectations in terms of test scores and experience.
 While there are some things you can't change, you can work to improve your chances in other areas, Jones says.

-"If you have below average years of work experience, could you lean into your extracurricular activities in order to gain more substantial leadership experience?"
+"If you have below-average years of work experience, could you lean into your extracurricular activities to gain more substantial leadership experience?"
 Jones suggests.
 "Sometimes, waiting a year or two to apply might also help your chances."

 If your GMAT score is lower than the school's average, try taking it again.
 Taking a GMAT prep course or practice test may help improve your skills.
 Or, you could compensate for a lower GMAT by emphasizing your other qualifications.